germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## Protocol Overview

-Within a group distributed DMember participants, we can resolve state conflict by assigning each member local state that only they control.
-In DMLS, we assign to each DMember ownership of an MLS group that they then operate as a Send Group.
+Within a group of distributed DMembers, we can resolve state conflict by assigning each member local state that only they control.
+In a DMLS Session, we assign to each DMember ownership of an MLS group that they then operate as a Send Group.
 The Send Group owner can export secrets from other groups owned by DMembers and import such secrets as added randomness into their own Send Group through use of epochal Proposal messages.
+The Send Group owner can also update leaf nodes of other DMembers, as those DMembers publish new public keys in their own send group.
-This enables each Send Group to include entropy from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of updates.
+This enables each Send Group to include entropy and fresh public keys from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of updates.